yguillemot/Raku-Qt-QtWidgets/README.md

 `my $pen = QPen.new(Qt::DashLine);`

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Signals and slots

 The signals and slots mechanism used by Qt allows unrelated objects to communicate.

-A Qt object can have slots and/or signals if it inherits from QObject.
+A C++ Qt object can have slots and/or signals if it inherits from the C++ class "QObject".

-Similarly, NAME_X objects inheriting from "NAME_XObject" class can have slots and/or signals called QtSignals and QtSlots.
+Similarly, a Raku object can have slots and/or signals if it inherits from the Raku class "QtObject".

-A NAME_X slot is an ordinary method defined with the trait "is QtSlot".
+A Raku Qt::QtWidgets slot is an ordinary method defined with the trait "is QtSlot".

 ```
-class MyClass is NAME_XObject {
+class MyClass is Qt::QtWidgetsObject {
    ... # Some code
    method mySlot(...) is QtSlot {
         ... # Some code